Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Simulation Studies

-As discussed above, $b_1$ plays a significant role in our proposed method, and the optimal choice of $b_1$ varies depending on the dataset.
-In the following, we examine the performance of our data-driven two-step sampling method with cross-validation in Algorithm~\ref{algodatadriven}.
-Table~\ref{comparisoncv} presents a comparison between our proposed method and the passive path-following method for the three models.
+Since the optimal choice of $b_1$ is data-dependent, we evaluate the fully data-driven procedure in Algorithm~\ref{algodatadriven}.
+Table~\ref{comparisoncv} compares our proposed method with the passive path-following method across the three models.
 The simulation is repeated 50 times.
-From the result in Table~\ref{comparisoncv} we can see that our proposed method outperforms the passive path-following method across all three models.
+From the result in Table~\ref{comparisoncv} we can see that our proposed method uniformly dominates the passive path-following method across all three models.
 For example, the $\ell_1$ estimation error of our proposed method is around 45\% smaller than the passive path-following method under the conditional mean model.